LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ![first screen for new repository](img/01-gh-create-match-secrets.png){width="600"}
 {align="center"}

-You will then be shown a screen with a lot of options - you will not do anything on this screen except leave it.
+A screen will appear with a lot of options - do **not** do anything on this screen.

-* Click on just your username (as indicated by the red rectangle) to return to your main GitHub URL.
+* Click on your username (as indicated by the red rectangle) to return to your main GitHub URL.

 ![second screen for new repository](img/02-gh-match-secrets-leave-alone.png){width="600"}
 {align="center"}

-You will not be interacting with your `Match-Secrets` repository directly.
-It needs to exist for other actions to work correctly.
+You will not directly interact with your `Match-Secrets` repository.

-You are done with this part of the setup.

 ### Fork LoopWorkspace